If You Knew Which Algorithm or Algorithm Configuration To Use,

 It takes discipline to not fall back on biases and favorite algorithms and configurations.
 It’s hard work to get good and robust results.

 The result is that you no longer care about algorithm hype, it’s just another method to include in your spot checking suite.
-You no longer fret over whether you’re missing out by not using algorithm X or Y or configuration A or B (fear of loss), you through them in the mix.
+You no longer fret over whether you’re missing out by not using algorithm X or Y or configuration A or B (fear of loss), you throw them in the mix.

 The data-driven approach is a problem of search.
 You can leverage automation.